mandi1120/kidney_disease_prediction/README.md

 - Date: 8/11/23

 ## Overview:
-- In this project, I created a machine learning model to predict kidney disease based on associated risk factors.
-I then ran the model on a new dataset and developed a Tableau dashboard to present the predicted outcomes for the population.
+- In this project, I created a machine learning model to predict kidney disease from associated risk factors.
+I then ran the model for a new population and developed a Tableau dashboard to present the outcomes.

 ### Files & Links:
 - Data Source: Centers for Disease Control & Prevention